-My wife and I have been home from China with Jeremiah for 6 weeks, and when people ask me how we’re all doing I usually say …
+My wife and I had been home from China with Jeremiah for 6 weeks.

-“We’re alive, and that’s our only goal right now, so good I think.”
-We could safely say that this has been the most stretching and overwhelming two months of our lives, and tears have been plentiful in the Clements household.
+And when people asked me how we’re all doing I’d usually say, “We’re alive, and that’s our only goal right now, so good I think.”
+We could safely say that this had been the most stretching and overwhelming two months of our lives, and tears had been plentiful in the Clements household.

 He chose to take on immense suffering on our behalf, so that we could be reconciled to Him.

-Fast forward in our journey to Sept 16th of this year.
+Fast forward in our journey to September 16, 2016.
 We walked into a very hot government affairs building in China, and with little warning a group of orphanage workers randomly walked in with a bunch of kids.
 And there, in the arms of one of them, was our son Jeremiah.
 The one we’d stared at pictures of for months.

 He has on a green shirt that says “Kitchen Cat,” red Hello Kitty pants, and one pink shoe.
 He looked like Christmas.

 In the following days and weeks, we hit depths of exhaustion and instability we didn’t know were a thing.
 Here is what we are learning, slowly and fitfully in this process that’s harder than we expected it to be: It’s supposed to feel this way.

 It’s supposed to be this hard.

 The grief we are sharing in right now is not abnormal.
 It doesn’t mean we’re doing it wrong.
 In fact, it means we’re doing it right.
 I think that’s important to acknowledge, because a lot of times in adoption circles all you hear are the positive things, the Instagram-worthy moments.
 Unless you happen to be close to an adoptive parent and share a quiet conversation over drinks you may never hear some of these things.